-When you’ve been injured at work in Scranton, understanding the concept of Maximum Medical Improvement (MMI) can significantly impact your workers’ compensation benefits and your future.
+When you’ve been injured at work in Scranton, a Scranton workers’ compensation lawyer from Munley Law can help you understand the concept of Maximum Medical Improvement (MMI).
+Expert support in these cases can significantly impact your workers’ compensation benefits and your future.
 This critical milestone in your recovery often triggers essential decisions about your medical treatment, disability status, and financial compensation.

-The experienced Scranton workers’ comp attorneys at Munley Law help injured workers navigate the complexities of MMI determinations to protect their rights and maximize their benefits.
+Our experienced Scranton workers’ comp attorneys help injured workers navigate the complexities of MMI determinations to protect their rights and maximize their benefits.
 Call today for a free consultation about your workers’ compensation claim.

-What Maximum Medical Improvement Means in Scranton Workers’ Compensation
+What Does Maximum Medical Improvement Mean in Scranton Workers’ Compensation?

 In Scranton workers’ compensation cases, MMI determinations are significant because they often trigger critical transitions in your benefits and treatment options.
 When a doctor declares you have reached MMI, it typically signals the end of your healing period and requires essential decisions about your future care, work capacity, and compensation.